MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-about-production-orders.md

 Production orders created through other means are not automatically reserved and tracked.

 ## <a name="production-order-status"></a>Production Order Status
-The production order status controls how the production order behaves within the program.
+The production order status controls how the production order behaves within application.
 The form and content of the production are dictated by the order's status.
 The production orders are displayed in different pages according to their status.
 You cannot change the status of a production order manually; you must use the **Change Status** function.

 ### <a name="simulated-production-order"></a>Simulated Production Order
 The Simulated Production Order is unique based on the following characteristics: